aspergarus/ProceduralFramework/README.md

 To make it beautiful, I use bootstrap.
 I also wanted to try bootstrap theme 386, which looks like computer interface from 80-90s.

+There is spa based on htmx.
+To check it, use /htmx-test url.

 ## TODO

 1. ~~Validation.
 Currently, I almost skip validation of the input for creating/editing posts.~~